SAP-samples/teched2024-AD181/exercises/ex3.4/README.md

     - Navigate back

-13. Join the componants and Save
+13. Join the components and Save

 <img src="images/image11.png"
 style="width:6.5in;height:3.59583in" />